Automotive Collision Technology Technician

 ASE Certification - Refinishing

-According to O'Net Online, jobs for automotive body and related repairers will remain steady between 2012 - 2022.
+According to O'Net Online, jobs for automotive body and related repairers will grow 25% in Florida between 2014 - 2024.

 Steps to Enroll

 - Attend an Information Session (Tuesday at 9:30 a.m. and Thursday at 1:00 p.m. [when school is in session])

 - Obtain official transcripts, if applicable (high school, GED, college, etc.)

 - Apply for financial aid (official transcripts required)